Part 5 - Enemy Projectiles

 Now that the ProjectileType enumeration exists, there is no need to use string values to represent a type of projectile!
 Update the FireProjectile code to use ProjectileType instead of string.

-2. In the method signature, change the type of the projectileType parameter from string to ProjectileType
+FireProjectilemethod - In the method signature, change the type of the

-3. In the body of the FireProjectile method, find the if statement checking if it is a player type
+FireProjectilemethod, find theifstatement checking if it is a player type - Update the

 Run the code again, and make sure everything works the same as it did before!